jsaintro/publicnotes/3dprinting/Bed Calibration/UBL Unified Bed Levelling.md

 3. Probe bed
     ```
     G28 ; Home Z
-    G29 P1 V3 ; Probe the bed
+    G29 P1; Probe the bed
     ```
     Note:
-4. Check out the output
+4. Check out the output `.` are spots that will need to be interpolated
     ```
     G29 T
     ```